Lentil Curry Recipe

-This is an easy-to-make curry that relies on handling the spices carefully to get the right balance into the curry.
+This is an easy-to-make lentil curry that relies on handling the spices carefully to get the right balance into the curry.
 Tasmanian green lentils are the perfect vehicle for the flavours for this dish.

-These are grown by The Grain Family in Moltema on Tasmania’s North-West coast not too far from Deloraine.
+The green lentils are grown by The Grain Family in Moltema on Tasmania’s North-West coast not too far from Deloraine.
 Here they grow a variety of grains including spelt, rye, wheat and oats plus the French-style green lentils.
 All are grown using organic practices.

 1 cup green lentils